carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 ---
 description: >-
-  On cardano-node 8.0.0 we introduced a new subset of commands to conduct polls among stake pool operators.
+  Cardano node v.8.0.0 introduced a new subset of commands to conduct polls among stake pool operators.
 A poll is official when it is signed by a genesis delegate key.
 ---